jessicameyer23/School_District_Analysis/README.md

-7. How does replacing the ninth-grade scores affect scores by school type?
+**7. How does replacing the ninth-grade scores affect scores by school type?**

 Scores by school type old: